 When generated

-This primitive is generated by the MLME at an AP to indicate that the third frame of the over-the-air FT resource request protocol has been received.
+This primitive is generated by the MLME at an FTR to indicate that the third frame of the over-the-air FT resource request protocol has been received.
 The third frame is an Authentication frame, with an authentication algorithm number corresponding to FT authentication and an authentication algorithm sequence number of 3.

 Effect of receipt